 After the feature analysis is completed, click the Close button and the UFA Report is loaded into the UFA Report Window.
-You can view the analysis result in the left treeview and modify the unsupported features by following the instructions in the Chapter 6, Workarounds for Unsupported Features in Workarounds & API Guide, which is also available at http://www.appeon.com/support/documents/appeon_online_help/workarounds_and_api_guide/.
+You can view the analysis result in the left treeview and modify the unsupported features by following the instructions in the Chapter 5, Workarounds for Unsupported Features in Workarounds & APIs Guide, which is also available at http://docs.appeon.com/appeon_online_help/workarounds_and_api_guide/.
 The Guide provides examples of some common unsupported features and ways to work around them.